ChanderG/c-compiler/growth.md

 ###After b68cf55b63554d02166b47503be1ef7e7fc32308
 Created structure of symbol table, solved problem of type of non-terminals, have one rule prototype, commented out some bloated part.
 Need to figure out a way to keep the code cleaner.

+###After
+Going with a global storage for declaration tree approach.